Is Matcha or Coffee Better For You, and Why?

 However, when too many free radicals are in the body it can cause oxidative stress, which can lead to health issues.

 Matcha has antioxidants called catechins.
 The most powerful catechin in matcha is epigallocatechin gallate (ECG), which is known to help maintain overall health thanks to its free radical-fighting abilities.

 Coffee is also high in antioxidants, but many of the antioxidants are lost in the roasting process.

 They Can Support Heart Health

 Scientists are still studying the effects of coffee on heart health.
-Recently, it has been found that coffee can support heart health, but there was only a noticeable change in caffeinated coffee, not decaffeinated, suggesting it was possible the caffeine and not the coffee itself that led to a benefit.
+Recently, it has been found that coffee can support heart health.
+However, there was only a noticeable change in caffeinated coffee, not decaffeinated, suggesting that the caffeine was possibly providing the benefits.

 They Can Support Liver Health